(Redirected from Boo Ferriss)

 But with the return of the regulars from the war to start the 1946 season, the jury was still out on the righthander from Mississippi.
 He responded in an even more spectacular fashion, winning 12 games in a row during one stretch, and was unbeaten at home, going 13-0, en route to a 25-6 record and an American League-leading .806 winning percentage.
 On May 26th, he one-hit the Chicago White Sox in the opener of a doubleheader.
 In the nightcap Emmett O'Neill held Chicago to two hits as Ferris and O'Neill tied a record set in 1934 by Paul and Dizzy Dean of allowing only three hits in a twin bill.
 Dave capped off 1946 by shutting out the St. Louis Cardinals on six hits in Game 3 of the World Series, but was not involved in the decision as the starter in the seventh and deciding game won by the Cardinals.

-Because Dave, or "Boo" as he was sometimes called, had become the first pitcher to win at least 20 games in his first two years since Wes Ferrell of the Cleveland Indians in 1929 and 1930, the future looked good for the Red Sox mound star with a two year mark of 46-16.
-But after developing a sore arm in 1947 he was just 12-11 that year and would win only seven more games the following season.
+Because Dave, or "Boo" as he was sometimes called, had become the first pitcher to win at least 20 games in his first two years since Wes Ferrell of the midway through the 1947 season, he was just 12-11 that year and would win only 7 more games the following season.
 He made one final trip out of the bullpen in 1950.